The Scenario

 What This Scenario Shows

 The whitepaper found that 73.5% of institutions cited vague or unclear requests as a top challenge, with 52.9% reporting extensive follow-up clarification.
-The root cause is often definitional, not technical: the requester does not know they are using a term ambiguuously, and the IR team spends the cycle clarifying what they meant.
+The root cause is often definitional, not technical: the requester does not know they are using a term ambiguously, and the IR team spends the cycle clarifying what they meant.

 Clema addresses the root cause by making the definition part of the answer.
 The data dictionary is the governance layer that determines what a term means at this institution; the conversational layer surfaces that definition on every figure so the ambiguity is gone before it becomes a cycle.
 For the community college IR director, this is the move that converts "retention" from a recurring clarification cycle into a one-time governance decision.
 See the multi-layer data definitions blog for the deeper treatment of why one term carries five definitions across IPEDS, state, and internal reporting.